1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 3.4.2.
 Any Individual member who has failed to pay the applicable dues at the time of any meeting of members or the date by which ballots are sent from the Association shall not be entitled to vote.
 Unless applicable law requires otherwise, any action approved by the affirmative vote of a majority of the members entitled to vote at a meeting at which a quorum is present shall be the acts of the members.
 Proxy voting shall not be permitted.

 3.4.3.
 All matters to be submitted to members for a vote at a meeting of members may be acted upon by written ballot sent by mail, in person at such meeting, or by electronic methods, as determined by the Board of Directors.
-Voting for the election of Directors and Officers shall occur by one of the methods listed above, no less than thirty (30) days prior to May 1st of each year.
+Voting for the election of Directors shall occur by one of the methods listed above, no less than thirty (30) days prior to May 1st of each year.

 3.5 Meetings.
-The Annual Meeting of members of MARP for the purpose of, receiving reports from officers and committees, and conducting such other business as may arise, shall be on a date and at a place determined by the Board of Directors.
+The Annual Meeting of members of MARP for the purpose of, receiving reports from directors and committees, and conducting such other business as may arise, shall be on a date and at a place determined by the Board of Directors.
 Special meetings of members may be called at any time by at least one-third of the Board of Directors or by written request of at least 25 members.
 Meetings of members may be held at any place within or without the state of Minnesota.

 3.7.
 Quorum.
 One hundred (100) percent of members entitled to vote who are present, in person, by written ballot, or through electronic methods, at any meeting of members shall constitute a quorum for the transaction of business at any meeting of members, unless a greater proportion is required by applicable law, by the Articles of Incorporation or by these Bylaws.